-Nearly all major companies publish sustainability (ESG) reports12 including multi-national food and drink companies, agriculture processors and corporate farming.
+Nearly all major companies publish sustainability (ESG) reports, 12 including multinational food and drink companies, agriculture processors and corporate farmers.
 In some countries ESG reporting is mandatory.

-There are no mandatory requirements for the content of ESG reports although most ESG reports include information on the issues most relevant or 'material' to their business and the actions they are taking to address these issues.
-The majority use common reporting standards such as the Global Reporting Initiative (GRI) and external assurance schemes13.
-Many also reference the UN Sustainable Development Goals (attached as Appendix 1).
+There are no mandatory requirements for the content of ESG reports although most ESG reports include information on the issues most relevant or material to their business and the actions they are taking to address these issues.
+The majority use common reporting standards, such as the Global Reporting Initiative (GRI), and external assurance schemes13.
+Many also reference the UN Sustainable Development Goals (see Appendix 1).

 Examples of ESG reports produced by major food producers or retailers operating in Australia can be accessed via the following links, McDonalds, Coles, Select Harvest, Nestle, and Fonterra.
-A summary of Nestle's 2020 ESG commitments, and PepsiCo's commitment to sustainable farming is attached as Appendix 2.
+Appendix 2 gives a summary of Nestle's 2020 ESG commitments and PepsiCo's commitment to sustainable farming.

 Figure 1.
-An extract from Nestle ESG Creating Shared Value Report 2020
+An extract from Nestle ESG Creating Shared Value Report 2020.